kiali/kiali.io/content/en/docs/Installation/installation-guide/prerequisites.md

 ## OpenShift Console Plugin (OSSMC) Version Compatibility

-Currently OSSMC plugin only works with Kiali server 1.73.
+Kiali server with the same version of OSSMC plugin must be installed previously in your OpenShift cluster.

 {{<compat-table-ossmc>}}